 Gold Creek - Kendall Peak Lakes Rd, Gold Creek Pond.

-South Loop at Cabin Creek - the South Loop trail is great for beginners and reached from the far parking lot, occasionally groomed for multi-use.
-Mt Amabilis is a very popular ski area, you may want to snowshoe elsewhere.
+Cabin Creek - South Loop - the South Loop trail is great for beginners and reached from the far parking lot, occasionally groomed for multi-use.
+Mt.
+Amabilis is a very popular ski area, and very crowded, you may want to snowshoe elsewhere where you can get away from the crowds.
+You also need the special grooming sticker to park here.

-Lake Easton - Relaxed atmosphere, snowshoe through the campgrounds or to the outside of the groomed trail.
-In this area, the forest is open enough to go off trail.
+Lake Easton State Park - Relaxed atmosphere, snowshoe through the campgrounds or to the outside of the groomed trail.
+In this area, the forest is open enough to go explore.

 Salmon la Sac - Winter wonderland exploring shared with snow machines.
 This can be an excellent area to venture off the groomed as it is a bit more open and very scenic.
 Try the voluntary non-motorized areas.